Case Study · Anonymized profile

 What this engagement did not include.

-No legal services, no tax structuring, no immigration or visa work, no banking introductions, no FedRAMP authorization or 3PAO assessment work, no CMMC C3PAO assessment, no fiduciary services, no IP filing, no contract drafting, no M&A advisory.
-FedRAMP authorization was carried by the firm's FedRAMP advisory partner and a 3PAO in parallel.
+No legal services, no tax structuring, no immigration or visa work, no banking introductions, no FedRAMP authorization or 3PAO assessment work, no CMMC C3PAO assessment, no fiduciary services, no IP filing, no contract drafting, no M&A transaction work.
+FedRAMP authorization was carried by GMA's FedRAMP specialist partner and a 3PAO in parallel.
 Legal and tax were carried by DACH counsel and US counsel.

 Common questions on this profile.